SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Before picking out a smart lock for your apartment or condo, we always recommend asking your landlord for permission to install a smart lock.
 You’d be surprised by what they put in the fine print in rental agreements, so it’s best to cover your bases and get their buy-in to avoid any trouble.
 This is especially true for smart locks that don’t work with your existing key.

-Once you get your landlord’s agreement, the best smart locks for apartments are easy to install and program.
-Also look for a solution that doesn’t require swapping out hardware.
-Even better if it can use the same key as the current deadbolt.
-That helps keep things landlord-friendly.
+Once you get your landlord's agreement, focus on smart locks that are easy to install and program — ideally ones that don't require swapping out any existing hardware.
+Even better if the lock works with the same key as your current deadbolt.
+That keeps things simple and landlord-friendly when it's time to move out.

 Put simply, August, Yale, and Schlage make the best smart locks on the market.
 They offer the highest level of security with the most advanced features.
 Plus, their prices are reasonable.
 They’re not the cheapest on the market, but they offer the best value.

-That said, no product is right for everyone.
-Kwikset, Sesame, Danalock, ULTRALOQ, and Igloohome all offer something unique we couldn’t find from August, Yale, and Schlage.
-What smart lock will be best for you all comes down to your specific needs.
+That said, no single product is the right fit for everyone.
+Kwikset, Sesame, Danalock, ULTRALOQ, and Igloohome all bring something to the table that you won't always find from August, Yale, or Schlage.
+The best smart lock for you really comes down to your specific needs, your setup, and how you plan to use it day to day.

 Most smart locks feature fingerprint scanners with an accuracy rate of at least 99 percent.
 However, we always recommend choosing a smart lock with alternative access methods just in case.